chalupaul/chalupaul.github.io/_posts/2013-07-26-Interesting-Algorithms.markdown

 categories:
 ---

-So in writing my argparse api client beast, I ended up with a few interesting algorithms for matching dictionary representations of json schema that can be used for other things.
+So in writing my argparse api client, I ended up with a few interesting algorithms for matching dictionary representations of json schema that can be used for other things.
+I replaced a lot of the data and give-aways with kesha lyrics, so please enjoy ;)

 The problem: The api definition flattens elements.